wp-plugins/simple-links/readme.txt

 Stable tag: 3.4.7
 License: GPLv2

-Creates a widget for both page and categories that will display the current page/category and an child pages or categories.
+Creates a widget for both page and categories that will display the current page/category and all child pages or categories.
-Keeps the menu clean and usable.

 == Description ==